 One semester, one credit.
+Prerequisite: None

-Prerequisite: Junior or Senior or consent of the instructor.
-(This course alternates with Music Theory and will be offered in the 2025-2026 school year) This course develops and refines songwriting techniques and explores foundations of songwriting in a variety of music genres.
+This course develops and refines songwriting techniques and explores foundations of songwriting in a variety of music genres.
 Students will write, record, and perform original songs for class, collaborate with and provide constructive feedback for their peers, reflect personally on their experiences, and engage with readings and recordings relevant to class activities.
 Previous experience playing accompanying instruments and reading standard notation are encouraged but not required.
 Students will learn basic accompanying skills on the ukulele, guitar, and piano throughout the course of the semester.
 (05119A000) (MUS037)